donkuri/Kaishi/README.md

 ## What options are available for the deck?

-There are multiple options you can use to change your cards. **To modify them, open the browser with B (or by clicking on Browse), select a card from the deck and then hit *Cards* on the top right.**
+There are multiple options you can use to change your cards.
+To modify them, select the Kaishi deck, click `Browse`, select any card from the deck, and click `Cards...` on the top right.

 ### Pitch Accent